jexxa-projects/JLegMed/docs/architecture/003-functional-interface-processor.md

 ## Context

 When defining a flow graph, we should:
-  * Separate its logic as good as possible to avoid dependencies between filters
+  * Separate its logic as well as possible to avoid dependencies between filters
   * Focus on `what` instead of `how` to improve readability and maintenance of the application.

 ## Decision